 So does an 8-string guitar add anything?
 What exactly do you mean by ‘sonic qualities’ when it comes to an 8-string, and will you be able to tell the difference between that and your 6-string?
 How much can you be expected to shell out for an 8-stringed guitar?

-Well, we’ve got a few answers to those questions, starting with our list of some of the best 8-string guitars currently available on the market.
+Well, we’ve got a few answers to those questions, starting with our list of some of the best 8-string guitars currently available.

 Then, just for you, we’ve got a buyer’s guide that will give you a better understanding of 8-stringed guitars and cover some frequently asked questions.

-So grab your amp and your pedalboard, plug yourself in and let’s do a deep dive into some of the best 8-stringed guitars you can currently get online.
+So grab your amp and your pedalboard, plug yourself in and let’s do a deep dive into some of the best 8-stringed guitars.